ArifMehmood16/URLShortnerWeb/README.md

 # UrlShortner

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.
 In this application we can shorten a url.
 It is connected to the backend that keeps the record of shortened urls and provides data against each url to display in this web project.
+Features of this web application:
+* Shorten Url
+* Records of Url shortened
+* Records of rach hits against urls(with some other data like device, browers, os. etc)

 ## Development server